dubbyOW/BCDEditTweaks/README.md

 - `bcdedit /set testsigning No`: This tweak disables test signing mode.
 Some anti-cheat systems in games may prevent the game from loading if test signing mode is enabled.
 Test signing mode is a feature that allows developers to test drivers that they're working on, but it can pose a security risk if left enabled.

-- `bcdedit /set hypervisorlaunchtype off`: This tweak disables the hypervisor, a piece of software that creates and runs virtual machines.
+- `bcdedit /set hypervisorlaunchtype off`: [RATED SAFE] This tweak disables the hypervisor, a piece of software that creates and runs virtual machines.
 If you're not running any virtual machines, disabling the hypervisor can free up system resources.

 - `bcdedit /set nx AlwaysOff`: This tweak disables Data Execution Prevention (DEP), a security feature that helps prevent damage from viruses and other security threats.
 However, disabling DEP can potentially improve performance and solve compatibility issues with some older software.
 It may also make the system more vulnerable to certain types of attacks.